 Bethesda's consistency became a thing of legend with Fallout 76, where they consistently proved the game was a lazy cash grab.
 This extended to the $200 Power Armor Edition where buyers got a bag made of cheaper materials than advertised.

 One would think that when you shell out $200 for a specific edition of a game, you would get what was advertised.
 Well, that's wrong in Fallout 76's Power Armor Edition, since Bethesda found the canvas duffel bags to be too expensive and shipped cheap nylon ones instead.

 Another answer was way shorter and more concise, merely stating that the bag shown on the advertising material was simply a prototype and too expensive to make.
-The same employee also noted that the company doesn't plan to do anything about it .
+The same employee also noted that the company .
 This means no refunds and no compensation.

 Several other Reddit users mentioned that this could be enough material for taking Bethesda to court, but a better solution would be issuing a chargeback as credit card companies would have enough materials to justify it, thanks to the provided emails, Bethesda's promotional video and screenshots that stated the bag would be made of canvas, and not nylon.

 At some point, the changed the description in the text portion, which now states the bag is indeed made of nylon, but the suspiciously low-resolution screenshots still say it's made of canvas.
 Same goes for the trailer embedded above.